 To assist you in choosing the right activity, the chart below is organized by types of questions you might have about your classroom.
 Activities that allow each student to individually engage with the content are separated onto the top half; activities that require students to work in groups or share their thinking with their peers is on the bottom half.
 Activities were chosen from Angelo & Cross (1993) and other research-based practices (e.g., Van Amburgh, et al., 2007).
 These active learning strategies can be incorporated into most classrooms regardless of size.

-Click on the chart to download an interactive PDF version of this chart.
+Follow this link (PDF) to download an interactive version of this chart.
 Click on each activity name to see a brief description and example of its use in a UGA classroom.
+(PDF)

 Angelo, T. A., & Cross, K. P. (1993).
 Classroom assessment techniques : a handbook for college teachers.
 San Francisco : Jossey-Bass Publishers, c1993.